tailoringexpert/demo/README.md

 Integrationtest to test demo implementations used by the plattform.

-### tailoringexpert-demo-templates

-Templates used for generating documents.

-### tailoringexpert-demo-assets

-Images and resources to use for output document creation

 ### tailoringexpert-demo-www

 Static html like help, dataprotection and impressum

 ## Limitations

-All tenant specific interfaces are implemented in a very simple way to fulfill plattform requirements.
+All tenant specific interfaces are implemented in a very simple way to fulfill platform requirements.
 Implementations are to be understand as _non productive_ examples!

 ## System-Plattform configuration